James Scurry: Early life and family

 James Scurry was born in Devonshire, England.
 His father served in the British Army and was present at the 1775 Battle of Bunker Hill early in the American Revolutionary War, where he was promoted to the post of paymaster-sergeant for his bravery.
 Later, he became the inmate of a Greenwich mental asylum where he died, leaving his widow with James and his sister.
 James Scurry went to sea at a very early age.
 He went on his first voyage when he was nearly seven years old.
 He spent a considerable time on the American coast and the West Indies and was employed to carry gunpowder.
 He was also very good at playing the fife.

 Capture by Hyder

 In 1780, when Scurry was 14 years old, he set on a voyage from Plymouth Sound on the Hannibal.
 However, he, along with his crew, were captured by the French in the Gulf of Bengal within 5 days sailing of Madras.
 They were handed over to Hyder Ali by the French admiral Suffren.
 Hyder deported Scurry and the 15 young men to Seringapatam.
-The 15 men were all circumcised, converted to Islam and forcibly conscripted to Tipu's army.
+The 15 men were all circumcised, they were nominally converted to Islam and they were forcibly conscripted to Tipu's army.
 James Scurry was given the Islamic name, Shamsher Khan.